ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 The result of registration is two pairs of values --- :math:`(w0, w1)` and :math:`(w0, L)` --- that need to be provided during the authentication phase to the Prover and Verifier, respectively.
 The design of SPAKE2+ ensures that knowledge of :math:`(w0, L)` does not enable an attacker to determine the password, or to compute :math:`w1`.

-In the |API|, the registration output values are managed as an asymmetric key-pair:
+In the |API|, the registration output values are managed as an asymmetric key pair:

 *   The Prover values, :math:`(w0, w1)`, are stored in a key of type `PSA_KEY_TYPE_SPAKE2P_KEY_PAIR()`.
 *   The Verifier values, :math:`(w0, L)`, are stored in a key of type `PSA_KEY_TYPE_SPAKE2P_PUBLIC_KEY()`, or derived from the matching `PSA_KEY_TYPE_SPAKE2P_KEY_PAIR()`.